-The biotope in the campus of Tokyo University of Agriculture can be divided into two main areas.
-The biotope on the campus of Tokyo University of Agriculture is divided into two main areas: the Chitose Gate side is called the back and the Ichigokan side is called the front in this study.
+The biotope in the campus of Tokyo University of Agriculture is divided into two main areas: the Chitose Gate side is called the back and the Ichigokan side is called the front in this study.

 The back of the biotope and the front of the biotope are connected by a siphon to keep the water level constant.
 The water supply at the back of the biotope brings in new water.
 In addition, a fully automatic upward-flow rapid filtration machine is installed near the back of the biotope.
 It operates from 8:00 a.m. to 8:00 p.m. and absorbs sludge from the back of the biotope and drains the filtered water to the back of the biotope.